Lessons from Blue Apron, Uber, Amazon, and Facebook

 Investors look hard at barriers to entry.
-Well defended castles create kingdoms.
-Those are the kind of companies our syndicate invests in.
+Well-defended castles create kingdoms.
 And those are the kinds of strategies and tactics I advise startups on.

 It doesn’t take a genius, it takes first principles thinking and a hell of a lot of effort, analysis, and testing.